tezhang65/optspa/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Introduction
-**Optspa** is an adaptive search algorithm that optimizes sparsity patterns and KV cache compression to enhance the efficiency of Large Multimodal Models (LMMs).
-Utilizing the Tree-structured Parzen Estimator, our method dynamically adjusts pruning ratios and KV cache quantization bandwidth across different LMM layers, using model performance as the optimization objective.
-This approach uniquely combines pruning with key-value cache quantization and incorporates a fast pruning technique that eliminates the need for additional fine-tuning or weight adjustments, achieving efficient compression without compromising accuracy.
+**Optspa** is an adaptive search algorithm that optimizes sparsity patterns to enhance the efficiency of Large Multimodal Models (LMMs).
+Utilizing the Tree-structured Parzen Estimator, our method dynamically adjusts pruning ratios across different LMM layers, using model performance as the optimization objective.
+This approach uniquely incorporates a fast pruning technique that eliminates the need for additional fine-tuning or weight adjustments, achieving efficient compression without compromising much accuracy.

 📄 **Paper**: [Enhancing Large Multimodal Models with Adaptive Sparsity and KV Cache Compression] 📅 **Proceedings of IEEE International Conference on Multimedia Expo (ICME) 2025**